Policy

 • DeFi stablecoins are expected to be supported by decentralized operational practices, such as the following, through protocol design, governance resolutions, service providers’ (SPs) obligations or other means:

 1.2 Collateral assets should be on-chain, stress-tested and overcollateralized, where possible and relevant, to ensure they fully cover the total soft-peg value, even under extreme conditions.
+For example, adequate collateral levels should be determined after accounting for account concentration of assets, liquidity depth and expected slippage under stress.

 1.3 Avoid unnecessary risk-taking with the collateral backing the stablecoin.
 Collateral assets should be valued daily using oracle mechanisms on a mark-to-market basis and should cover at least 100% of the par value of all outstanding stablecoins.